framer/motion/api/framer-motion.api.md

 import { Easing as Easing_2 } from 'popmotion';
 import { ForwardRefExoticComponent } from 'react';
 import { HTMLAttributes } from 'react';
-import { HTMLVisualElement as HTMLVisualElement_2 } from 'render/dom/HTMLVisualElement';
 import { PropsWithoutRef } from 'react';
 import * as PropTypes from 'prop-types';
 import * as React from 'react';